 The DVD extras/documentaries for GRACE have received acclaim from genre fans and DVD reviewers the world over, with the DVD winning "Best Indie Disc" at the 2010 Reaper Awards.
 FROZEN's Extras were nominated for "Best DVD Extras" in the 2011 Reaper Awards, alongside such heavyweights as The Walking Dead, The Rocky Horror Picture Show and The Alien Anthology.
 FROZEN has become Anchor Bay's top-selling original Blu-Ray and DVD.

 Adam directed his first 35mm music video, SAY YOU'LL STAY for singer/songwriter John Presnell in 2012, which won the Director's Showreel Award in Lomography's Dramatic Competition for videos shot with their unique cameras.
 He followed it up with two back-to-back music videos for Rivulets, released the following year.
-The horror-themed period piece "How, Who" was being featured on the front page news of the major horror-related websites immediately upon its release.
+The horror-themed period piece "How, Who" was being featured on the front page news of the major horror-related websites soon after its release.
 His music video for singer/songwriter Kathy Zimmer was released in 2015, followed by the mind-bending stock footage/VFX mashup music video PILLS, again for John Presnell.
 Influential music blog SYFFAL hailed PILLS as "The creepiest, most on fucking point music video I've ever seen...the video just drives it home in a way I haven't seen before."

-He has worked as an editor and sound designer; As a screenwriter he has several projects in active development, including the feature-length version of MAINSTREAM, and done script consultation/coverage as a freelancer as well as for the IFP.
+As a screenwriter he has several projects in active development, including the feature-length version of MAINSTREAM, and done script consultation/coverage as a freelancer as well as for the IFP.

 Online, Adam has contributed articles, reviews and interviews for the websites Entertainment Insiders, Blumhouse and Icons of Fright.